-To address these concerns, we affirm KU PSO's participation in an innovative Douglas County-wide study of the race and ethnicity of persons stopped by the police.
-46 Under this study, police agencies in Douglas County are, for the first time, requiring officers to record the race and ethnicity of the persons they stop.
-The study has already established state-of-the-art procedures for gathering these data from police-stop records in a way that considers such variables as the reason for the stop, the time and location of the stop, the outcome of the stop, including whether a search was conducted and whether anything was seized as a result of the search.
+including whether a search was conducted and whether anything was seized as a result of the search.
 The data will allow KU PSO supervisors to identify patterns of racial bias in police stops by officer, location of stop and time.
-Although some jurisdictions, like Missouri, have long gathered such data but have not used it to reduce disparities in stops, in jurisdictions where such data are used by supervisors to reduce racial disparities in police stops, the result has been to reduce these disparities.47 This is the purpose of the data-gathering effort in Douglas County.
+Although some jurisdictions, like Missouri, have long gathered such data but have not used it to reduce disparities in stops, in jurisdictions where such data are used by supervisors to reduce racial disparities in police stops, the result has been to reduce these disparities.
+This is the purpose of the data-gathering effort in Douglas County.
 The Douglas County study process established police department procedures and computer data-entry systems that will allow participating departments, including KU PSO, to carry on the process in perpetuity.
-The study's consultants expect to publish a report on patterns in stops by race and ethnicity in June, 2021.
+The study's consultants expect to publish a report on patterns in stops by race and ethnicity in June 2021.

-We recommend that KU PSO continue in perpetuity to use the system established by the consultants to continue gathering the data on the race and ethnicity of people stopped by KU officers, to publish periodic reports on racial patterns in stops, and to integrate this information into their supervisory management of officers.
+We recommend that KU PSO continue in perpetuity to use the system established by the consultants for gathering the data on the race and ethnicity of people stopped by KU officers, to publish periodic reports on racial patterns in stops, and to integrate this information into their supervisory management of officers.

-Recommendation B.3.
+Recommendation B.4.
 Conduct a thorough review of the KU PSO Use of Force Policy and revise it to bring it into consistency with the principles outlined above and recommendations from the Department of Justice and other authorities.